IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  ====================================  ==============
 Identifiers                             Header     Description
 ======================================  =========  ====================================  ==============
-Period      Scenario        Load level  Reservoir  Natural water inflows by load level   m\ :sup:`3`/s
+Period      Scenario        LoadLevel   Reservoir  Natural water inflows by load level   m\ :sup:`3`/s
 ==========  ==============  ==========  =========  ====================================  ==============

 All the reservoirs must be defined as columns of these files.